notetiene/static/readme.md

 ### Testing the site

 You can test the site locally using jetty, which will launch on <http://localhost:8080>.
 The site will rebuild if you change any of the source files.
+Watching will not delete content, only update.
+So in order to have a proper, clean deployment, you should always do a '--build' before deployment when watching was used during development.

     java -jar static-app.jar --watch